Transfer Matrix Approach for Topological Edge States: Topological Protection in the Transfer Matrix Formalism

 The general property that the $T$-matrix always has $\det{T}=1$ implies that $T$ is an element of the special linear group $\mathrm{SL}(2;\mathbb{R}\text{ or }\mathbb{C})$.
 While in principle the $T$-matrix may be complex, for the purposes of this article we will restrict ourselves to the case where $T$ is real for the sake of clarity and simplicity\footnote{The complex case is largely analogous, but presents some unimportant subtleties.}.
 The fact that $\mathrm{SL}(2,\mathbb{R})$ is a 3-dimensional smooth manifold promises that each $T$ matrix can be plotted as a point in 3D in a well-behaved manner.
 Therefore, as a Hamiltonian gives rise to a family of $T(E)$ matrices, it is helpful for visualisation purposes, to plot $T(E)$ as a parametric curve in this space.
 Here $E$ is the scalar appearing in the the eigenvalue equation $(H-E)\psi=0$ as in \eqref{eqn:masschainxmatrix}.

-To assign a $T$ matrix a set of three numbers, we use a result from Iwasawa~\cite{Iwasawa1949} which states that any matrix in $\mathrm{SL}(2,\mathbb{R})$ can be written uniquely as a product of three matrices of the form
+To assign a $T$ matrix a set of three numbers, we use a result from Iwasawa \cite{Iwasawa1949} which states that any matrix in $\mathrm{SL}(2,\mathbb{R})$ can be written uniquely as a product of three matrices of the form

-where $k,n\in \mathbb{R},a>0$ are the Iwasawa parameters, and they are smooth functions of the entries $T_{ij}$.
+where $k,n\in \mathbb{R},a>0$ are the \textit{Iwasawa parameters}, and they are smooth functions of the entries $T_{ij}$.
 By doing so, we can parameterise $T(E)$ as a curve in a three-dimensional space, where the coordinates are taken to be the Iwasawa parameters: $k(E)$, $a(E)$, $n(E)$.
 We plot a family of curves with various choices of $\gamma$ in Fig.~\ref{fig:sshkan} for the SSH model.
+Since $\det T \in\mathrm{SL}(2,\mathbb{R})$ the condition that the bulk states must stay bounded in the chain is automatically satisfied and we may identify the transfer matrices supporting bulk states by simply looking at the condition $\mathrm{Tr}(T)\leq 2$.
+On the other hand for a $T$ matrix to support an edge state we follow condition imposed by Eq.~\eqref{eq:edge_mode_condition}: we require $(0,1)$ to be an eigenvector of $T$ with eigenvalue $\alpha$ less than one, $|\alpha|< 1$.
+In terms of the Iwasawa parameters, this imposes $n=0$, $k\in\pi\mathbb{Z}$, and $a<1$.
+This way, $\alpha=\cos (k) a=\pm a$.

 Fig.~\ref{fig:sshkan} shows that the bands touch only at the points $k\in\pi\mathbb{Z},\ln(a)=n=0$.
 When $\ln(a)=0,n\neq 0$, only one of the lower or upper green regions touch the edge state surface.
 This means that edge states can disappear without the need for the bands to touch.